ttyelud/dracht.io/docs/api/srf.md

 | [opts.headers] | <code>Object</code> | SIP headers to include on the SIP response to the INVITE |
 | [callback] | <code>function</code> | if provided, callback with signature <code>(err, dialog)</code> |

+create a SIP dialog, acting as a UAS (user agent server); i.e. respond to an incoming SIP INVITE with a 200 OK
+(or to a SUBSCRIBE request with a 202 Accepted).

+Note that the [Dialog](Dialog) is generated (i.e. the callback invoked / the Promise resolved) at the moment that the 200 OK is sent back towards the requestor, not when the ACK is subsequently received.

+**Returns**: <code>[Srf](#Srf)</code> &#124; <code>Promise</code> - if a callback is supplied, a reference to the Srf instance.
+<br/>If no callback is supplied, then a Promise that is resolved
+with the [sip dialog](Dialog) that is created.
 **Example** *(returning a Promise)*
 ```js
 const Srf = require('drachtio-srf');